QF 12-pounder 8-cwt Naval Landing Gun

 (HMCS Acadia Sea Cadets Photos)

-QF 12-pounder 8-cwt Naval Landing Gun (Serial No. TBC), date TBC, weight TBC, mounted on a wood wheeled carriage (Serial No. TBC) with Limber.
+QF 12-pounder 8-cwt Naval Landing Gun, weight TBC, (Serial No. TBC), date TBC, named Rosie, mounted on a wood wheeled carriage (Serial No. TBC) with Limber.
 Used during parades by both HMCS Acadia Sea Cadets and HMCS Cornwallis Sea Cadets at Cornwallis, Nova Scotia.
-2 of 2.
+3 of 3.

 (Library and Archives Canada Photo, MIKAN No. 4821529)